google/neuroglancer/README.md

 - Failure to access a data source.

-  As a security measure, browsers will in many prevent a webpage from accessing the true error code associated with a failed HTTP request.
+  As a security measure, browsers will in many prevent a web page from accessing the true error code associated with a failed HTTP request.
 It is therefore often necessary to check the developer tools to see the true cause of any HTTP request error.

   There are several likely causes:

   - [Cross-origin resource sharing (CORS)](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing)

     Neuroglancer relies on cross-origin requests to retrieve data from third-party servers.
-As a security measure, if an appropriate `Access-Control-Allow-Origin` response header is not sent by the server, browsers prevent webpages from accessing any information about the response from a cross-origin request.
+As a security measure, if an appropriate `Access-Control-Allow-Origin` response header is not sent by the server, browsers prevent web pages from accessing any information about the response from a cross-origin request.
 In order to make the data accessible to Neuroglancer, you may need to change the cross-origin request sharing (CORS) configuration of the HTTP server.

   - Accessing an `http://` resource from a Neuroglancer client hosted at an `https://` URL

-    As a security measure, recent versions of Chrome and Firefox prohibit webpages hosted at `https://` URLs from issuing requests to `http://` URLs.
+    As a security measure, recent versions of Chrome and Firefox prohibit web pages hosted at `https://` URLs from issuing requests to `http://` URLs.
 As a workaround, you can use a Neuroglancer client hosted at a `http://` URL, e.g. the demo client running at http://neuroglancer-demo.appspot.com, or one running on localhost.
 Alternatively, you can start Chrome with the `--disable-web-security` flag, but that should be done only with extreme caution.
-(Make sure to use a separate profile, and do not access any untrusted webpages when running with that flag enabled.)
+(Make sure to use a separate profile, and do not access any untrusted web pages when running with that flag enabled.)

+---

 # Multi-threaded architecture

 In order to maintain a responsive UI and data display even during rapid navigation, work is split between the main UI thread (referred to as the "frontend") and a separate WebWorker thread (referred to as the "backend").
 This introduces some complexity due to the fact that current browsers:
  - do not support any form of *shared* memory or standard synchronization mechanism (although they do support relatively efficient *transfers* of typed arrays between threads);
  - require that all manipulation of the DOM and the WebGL context happens on the main UI thread.

-The "frontend" UI thread handles user actions and rendering, while the "backend" WebWorker thread handle all queuing, downloading, and preprocessing of data needed for rendering.
+The "frontend" UI thread handles user actions and rendering, while the "backend" WebWorker thread handles all queuing, downloading, and preprocessing of data needed for rendering.

+---

 # Documentation Index